 7 - Garlic Herb Focaccia

-We’re obsessed with garlic herb focaccia.
-It’s a pillowy bread with a seasoned crust.
-Every bite offers a burst of garlic and herbs.
+We're obsessed with garlic herb focaccia.
+It's a pillowy bread with a seasoned crust (a classic Italian flatbread with an open crumb).

 Ingredients are simple: flour, yeast, olive oil, rosemary, thyme, and garlic.
 The rosemary gives a pine-like aroma, while thyme adds a peppery touch.

 We bake it until golden brown.
 Soft inside, crispy edges.
-It’s the ultimate sidekick to our risotto.

 8 - Roasted Asparagus with Lemon Zest

-Asparagus is versatile and packed with flavor.
-We roast it till it’s tender, adding just olive oil, salt, pepper, and lemon zest.
-The lemon zest gives a fresh zip to the earthy taste of asparagus.
+Asparagus is versatile and packed with flavor (Asparagus officinalis, with grassy, slightly bitter notes).
+We roast it till it's tender, adding just olive oil, salt, pepper, and lemon zest.

 We love how easy this is to make.
-Throw it in the oven and you’re done.
-It’s fresh, simple, and complements the creamy risotto perfectly.
+Throw it in the oven and you're done.

 9 - Pear and Walnut Salad